-16. The landlord shall retain \$20.00 from the security deposit to cover the hearing expenses.
+16. The tenant shall pay the landlord \$20.00 for hearing expenses.

 17. The landlord's claim for an order of vacant possession succeeds.

 18. The tenant shall vacate the property immediately.

 19. The tenant shall pay to the landlord any costs charged to the landlord by the Office of the High Sheriff should the landlord be required to have the Sheriff enforce the attached Order of Possession.